badranX/bt-lib/README.md

 ###### [Docs link](https://techtweaking.github.io/docs/) (java souce code is still not documented)

 ## Installation

+1) If you just want to use the unity Project, then just open the Unity_BT_lib folder in your Unity Editor!.

+2) If you need to change the java code, then read the following:

-The repo. contains two folders, one an AndroidStudio project and the other is a Unity Project.
+The repository contains two folders, one an AndroidStudio project and the other is a Unity Project.
 In the AndroidStudio project you need to run the task doRelease/doDebug from gradle.
-It will move the required files to the Unity project.
+It will compile and move the required files to the Unity project.

 **On Windows:**
 gradlew task-name